Dual-Iron/RwModLoader/README.md

 Before you install Realm, please understand:
 - Realm doesn't support AutoUpdate.
 That's coming soon™.
 - You shouldn't use BOI after installing Realm.
+- EnumExtender is included within Realm.
+You don't need to use it as a dependency.

 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.

+## How do I uninstall it?
+1. Close the game.
+2. Open the Rain World [folder](https://savelocation.net/steam-game-folder).
+3. Delete the `BepInEx` folder.

 ## Resources and help
 - Overview [usage and support](.github/SUPPORT.md)